Sherlock2019/assignment-bs/README.md

 ```
 and make sure the front end components Index.js , App. js are using the sames Gas key values : Standard: {gasPrice.standard} Gwei Fast: {gasPrice.fast} Gwei Instant: {gasPrice.instant} Gwei and not loose 2 hours debugging like me !

+# Deployement of Docker user guide is in the Docker Folder

+#  Deployment on AWS/Amplify/Cloudflare user guide in the Cloud Folder

 Hope you enjoy this !